edbertw/stocknavigator/README.md

 - 📈 **Comprehensive data**: From basic info to advanced statistical metrics.
 - 🧠 **AI-powered insights**: Ask our integrated RAG AI anything—answers are fetched from a rich, web-scraped knowledge base.
+- 🖼️ **Real-time Market Sentiment Analysis**: Read real-time market news on the company and use our system to analyze its sentiment.
 - 🔮 **Stock price prediction**: Interactive, LSTM-driven predictions with beautiful charting.
 - 🛠️ **Modern full-stack experience**: Fast, intuitive, and ready for your contributions!